Catoosa County teen facing statutory rape, child molestation charges

-A Catoosa County teen is facing charges of statutory rape and other sex crimes amid allegations that he had sexual relations with a 14-year-old girl in early April, police say.
+A Catoosa County teen is facing charges of statutory rape and other sex crimes for allegedly having sexual relations with a 14-year-old girl in early April, police say.

 According to the Catoosa County Sheriff’s Department:

-Garrett M. Muensterman, 18, of 19 Gale Street in Ringgold was arrested May 2 on charges of statutory rape, child molestation, and two counts of sodomy.
+Garrett M. Muensterman, 18, of Gale Street in Ringgold, was arrested May 2 on charges of statutory rape, child molestation and two counts of sodomy.

 The charges against Muensterman stem from a complaint filed on April 8.

-Detectives were notified of the complaint and an investigation was launched, which subsequently lead to Thursday’s arrest almost a month later.
+Detectives were notified of the complaint and an investigation was launched, which led to his arrest on May 2.